About this day

 Nature's robots Mark Lorch, University of Hull

 Proteins are the micro-machines that control living organisms.
 Mark will take a look at the amazing and still mysterious processes that proteins use to self assemble and what happens when proteins go rogue.

 About Mark Lorch

 Mark Lorch is Professor of Science Communication at the University of Hull, but he’s a biochemist at heart.

-The magic of oxygen Mike Batham and Rob James, Open University
+The magic of oxygen Mike Batham and Rob Janes, Open University

 Expect a few flashes and bangs as some explosive mixtures are conjured up by Mike and Rob.
 We will look at the work of scientists such as Boyle, Newton and Priestley, and recreate some of their experiments in unusual ways.

 About Mike Batham and Rob Janes

 Mike is the lab manager for Open Science on campus and Rob is a Senior Lecturer in Chemistry and Staff Tutor at the Open University.